 With land out of bounds, Pak terrorists plan to infiltrate through the skies and seas

 New Delhi, Sep 27: Almost all top terror groups in Pakistan have activated their modules, training camps just to name a few.
-However over the past couple of weeks, the Indian intelligence has been picking up information about the opening up of the aquatic training centres of both the Lashkar-e-Tayiba and Jaish-e-Mohammad.
+However, over the past couple of weeks, the Indian intelligence has been picking up information about the opening up of the aquatic training centres of both the Lashkar-e-Tayiba and Jaish-e-Mohammad.

 It was back in January that the Intelligence had first signalled that Pakistan is urging its terror groups to go ahead with Operation Samudari.
-Officials tell OneIndia that terror groups would look to use various techniques as the land is becoming difficult to access owing to the huge security build up.
+Officials tell OneIndia that terror groups would look to use various techniques as the land is becoming difficult to access owing to the huge security build-up.

 The incident in which Pakistan used drones to send in arms and ammunition is one such example of how the tactics are changing.
-While the Balakot camp was reactivated by the Jaish-e-Mohammad, the Lashkar-e-Tayiba too has activated two of its maritime camps at Mirpur and Sialkot.
+While the Balakot camp was reactivated by the Jaish-e-Mohammad, the Lashkar-e-Tayiba to has activated two of its maritime camps at Mirpur and Sialkot.

 Pakistan lines up 500 terrorists at border, makes infiltration attempts